With John Gillow

 Countries and regions covered in Day 1 are - West Asia: Turkey, Syria, Arabia, Iran, Afghanistan, Central Asia, and Pakistan.

-John joins us from the U.K. and will also give a lecture.
+John joins us from the U.K.

-John Gillow has recently written the catalogue for the forthcoming kantha exhibition at the Mingei International Museum, San Diego.
+John has recently written the catalogue for the forthcoming kantha exhibition at the Mingei International Museum, San Diego.
 For more than forty years John has travelled the world and collected, exhibited, and sold textiles.
 He is recognized internationally as a leading lecturer and author.
 The list of publications to his credit is longer than most running stitches.